 Senate --> S # assigned, debates --> Sent to committee --> Sent back to Senate floor for debate & vote --> Sent to House.

-After a bill is passed by both chambers of Congress, it -- the enrolled bill -- is sent to the President.
+After a bill is passed by both houses of Congress, it -- the enrolled bill -- is sent to the President.

-The President has three options when he receives a bill passed by Congress:
+The President has 10 days after receiving a bill passed by Congress to act:

-The citation for Statutes designates which volume of Statutes at Large the law is found followed by STAT, and includes the page number where the printed version of the law is found within the volume.
+The citation for Statutes designates which volume of Statutes at Large the law is found, followed by the title of the laws as "STAT," and lastly includes the page number where the printed version of the law is found within the volume.
 A citation for a law printed in volume 74 of Statutes at Large and beginning on page 1273 would read as follows: 74 STAT 1273.